mamewotoko/gapi-ocaml/examples/README.md

   2. run

     ```
-    ./calendar_samples
+    ./calendar_samples .config
     ```
 * run
   * input code
 * result
-  * task is listed?
+  * events of google calendar are listed
   * and more?